lsexton21/ui-portfolio/markdowns/vendorTrunkGroups.md

 ---
-### And here is an example of the code behind the main editor modal for this table (well, one class of three because it is an extension of an extension).
-This contains all the settings for setting up the editor form's inputs which uses bootstrap behind the scenes.
+#### And here is an example of the code behind the main editor modal for this table (well, one class of three because it is an extension of an extension).
+This contains all the settings for setting up the editor form's inputs which creates bootstrap text and select inputs behind the scenes.
 ```
 import EditorModal from "../EditorModal.js";
 import TabbedObjectEditor from "../../components/TabbedObjectEditor.js";